-At the completion of an independent course of study\, the student must submit a portfolio that may contain the following contents:
+At the completion of an independent study course\, the student must submit portfolio that may contain the following contents:

 - 1. Index Identifying the sections of the Portfolio - 2.
 Syllabus Goals/Objectives of the Independent Study Program - 3.
 Weekly Journal/Weekly Self Evaluation - 4.
-Three Reflective pieces of an article on your independent subject area.
-(1-2 pages) - 5.
+Three reflective pieces of an article on your independent subject area (1-2 pages) - 5.
 Completed & Graded Assignments/Tests/Quizzes/Projects w/ Rubrics - 6.
 Pictures of any projects or activities completed during your independent study period. - 7.
-Research Paper Annotated Bibliography (3-5 pages) MLA Format - 8.
-Reflection Piece "What have you gained from your independent study course?"
+Research paper Annotated Bibliography (3-5 pages) MLA Format - 8.
+Reflection Piece "What have you gained from your independent study course?
 (2-3 pages)